Using social media as a marketing communication strategy: perspectives from health-related non-profit organizations

 Co-authored with R.G.
 Duffett.
 Published in the Journal of Nonprofit & Public Sector Marketing, 37(3), 373–397.

 I'm a marketing leader based in Cape Town, working at the intersection of performance, growth, and higher education.
-For over a decade I've helped world-class universities turn ambitious enrolment goals into measurable outcomes.
-UCT, MIT, Yale, LSE, Harvard.
+Over the past six years I've helped world-class universities and institutions turn ambitious enrolment goals into measurable outcomes.
+UCT, MIT, Yale, LSE, Harvard, Cambridge, IBM, Microsoft.

 Off the clock, I'm a peer-reviewed researcher, a part-time lecturer at Cape Peninsula University of Technology, and Chair of its Marketing Advisory Committee.
 I write because I think more clearly when I do, and I'm building this site as a place to keep the thinking honest.